 Caveats and Gotchas

 - Most Importantly: the system will be confused by tracks with duplicate names and devices with duplicate names on the same track or in the same chain.
 In some cases, this is also true of names that are the same after being converted to valid TouchDesigner Channel names.
-TDAbleton will pop up a warning dialog if it finds duplicate names (this can be controlled using the
+TDAbleton will pop up a warning dialog if it finds duplicate names, and will give an option to automatically rename duplicates.
+This behavior can be controlled using the

 - Ableton parameters that are being controlled by TouchDesigner are not disabled in the Ableton interface, as is common when a value is being controlled by another value.
 Once TouchDesigner has altered an Ableton parameter value, that value's Ableton automation can only be restored in the Ableton interface.
 Important: changing Ableton values from TouchDesigner will create Undo steps in Ableton, which can destroy your ability to undo if a value is constantly streaming into Live.

 - If Ableton Live objects are renamed when TDAbleton is not connected to Live, the connections will be broken when TDAbleton is reconnected.
 Connections will be maintained properly if renaming occurs while TDAbleton is connected.

 - Ableton parameters that are selected via Comp menus will always report their data as float values, even if they are integers in Ableton.